module specification

 Module summary

-This module provides practice based learning experience of television studio production, introducing students to the stages involved in planning, scripting and rehearsing an as-live television programme and providing experience of different roles in the television production process including performance roles and behind-camera production roles.
-Students will be encourage to work collaboratively and reflectively.
+This module provides practice-based learning experience of television studio production, introducing students to the stages involved in planning, scripting and rehearsing an as-live television programme and providing experience of different roles in the television production process including performance roles and behind-camera production roles.
+Students will be encouraged to work collaboratively and reflectively.

 The module aims to: